TheInformationLab/embed-alteryx-gallery-api/README.md

 [Read the blog](https://www.theinformationlab.co.uk/?p=10856&preview=true) on how to set this up.

 Source code for embedding and running Alteryx Workflows in third party portals or websites.
+In this example I used 'Region' to generate a file that is filtered to only the region specified by the user of the analytic app.

 ![Gallery API](https://image.ibb.co/mczxVR/gallery_API.gif)